-In Mexico, professional wrestling is a popular form of entertainment, though it takes a slightly different form what one might expect.
+In Mexico, professional wrestling is a popular form of entertainment, though it takes a slightly different form from what one might expect.
 Above all, Mexican professional wrestling, or Lucha Libre, has a certain sense of pageantry.

 Wrestlers, or Luchadores, often wear colorful masks as they perform daring acrobatic leaps off the ropes to grapple with their opponents.
 It makes for an interesting if not weird spectacle.
 But for Juana Barraza, her antics in the ring obscured a far stranger – and darker – compulsion behind the scenes.